Alexgrsjn/TokenTruth/README.md

 	Token Name,
 	The Image requirements,

-##Project Versions Planned :
+## Project Versions Planned :

 Beta 0.1 : Simple testing has begun. minimal UI.

-ALpha 1.0 : sometime in the next month
+Alpha 1.0 : sometime in the next month
 Will have token authority Decentralised, better UI, better explanation of how its going to work.